 Accommodation

-One of the first things to consider while studying abroad is the accommodation cost.
+The accommodation cost is one of the first things to consider while studying abroad.
 Much like in other countries, it can vary largely depending on the city and the type of housing you choose.
 The primary options available are the on-campus housing facilities within the universities, residence halls or dormitories and off-campus housing, including shared apartments and homestay options.

-Usually, the costs for on-campus accommodation ranges from CAD 8,000 to CAD 15,000 per academic year and vary by the university and the location.
+Usually, the costs for on-campus accommodation range from CAD 8,000 to CAD 15,000 per academic year and vary by the university and the location.
 Students also take up off-campus housing by renting an apartment or sharing with other students.
 The cost for this type of housing can vary from CAD 600 to CAD 2,500 per month, depending on the city and location.
-Generally, one can save on accommodation costs by sharing with others and taking up the option of staying in areas that are more affordable according to your budget.
-Another option is that of homestays, wherein you get to live with local Canadian families and pay for the room and food.
+Generally, one can save on accommodation costs by sharing with others and staying in more affordable areas according to your budget.
+Another option is homestays, where you can live with local Canadian families and pay for the room and food.

 Food and Groceries

-As an international student, you must budget for your daily meals and groceries.
-On average, students spend around CAD 300 to CAD 500 per month on food and other groceries.
+As an international student, you must budget for daily meals and groceries.
+Students spend around CAD 300 to CAD 500 monthly on food and other groceries.
 One can consider cooking at home, which can be more economical than eating out regularly, so it might be better to develop your culinary skills to save money in Canada.

 Transportation

-If you are living on-campus, then this cost is significantly reduced as most residences are within walking distance from institutions.
+If you live on-campus, this cost is significantly reduced as most residences are within walking distance from institutions.
 But you would still need money to get around the city for other purposes.
 When you live off-campus, this is a recurring cost that must be considered.

-Cycling is also a popular and eco-friendly option in many cities.
-You can purchase a bicycle or rent one for approximately CAD 25 to CAD 50 per day.
-If you plan to own a car, you'll need to consider expenses like insurance, fuel, maintenance, and parking.
+Cycling is also popular and eco-friendly in many cities.
+You can purchase a bicycle or rent one for approximately CAD 25 to CAD 50 daily.
+Consider expenses like insurance, fuel, maintenance, and parking if you plan to own a car.
 These costs can add up to around CAD 500 to CAD 800 per month.
 So, most students don't take this option, especially in the starting months.

 Health Insurance

 Medical coverage is crucial for international students in Canada and must be considered within the costs.
-But, some provinces offer public health insurance coverage for international students, like Quebec, British Columbia, Manitoba, Alberta, Labrador and Newfoundland, and Saskatchewan.
-In other provinces, you may need to purchase private health insurance, costs of which can range from CAD 600 to CAD 1,000 per year.
+However, some provinces, like Quebec, British Columbia, Manitoba, Alberta, Labrador, Newfoundland, and Saskatchewan, offer public health insurance coverage for international students.
+In other provinces, you may need to purchase private health insurance, ranging from CAD 600 to CAD 1,000 per year.

 Books and Supplies

-As an overseas student who has travelled all the way to Canada to get specialized knowledge, textbooks, stationery, and other academic supplies become almost a necessity.
+As an overseas student who has travelled to Canada to get specialized knowledge, textbooks, stationery, and other academic supplies have become almost necessary.
 On average, students usually spend around CAD 1,000 per academic year on books and other supplies.

 Mobile and Internet Services

 Communication is vital, particularly to talk to your family and friends back home.
-For this, you will need to budget for mobile phone plans and internet services on a regular basis.
+You must regularly budget for mobile phone plans and internet services.
 Phone plans can vary from CAD 30 to CAD 100 per month, while internet plans cost around CAD 50 to CAD 100 per month.

 Social and Recreational Activities

-Participating in social and recreational activities is also an essential aspect of the international student experience.
+Participating in social and recreational activities is also essential to the international student experience.
 You must budget for leisure activities like movies, concerts, sports, and dining out to keep things lively and your mind fresh.
 The amount spent on such activities can vary depending on personal preferences, but students generally allocate around CAD 100 to CAD 300 per month.

 Miscellaneous Expenses

-After considering all the major costs of living in Canada, one can take into account some miscellaneous expenses that may include clothing, personal grooming, and occasional travel.
+After considering all the major costs of living in Canada, one can consider some miscellaneous expenses, including clothing, personal grooming, and occasional travel.
 You may budget an additional CAD 200 to CAD 500 per month for these variable expenses, which can be saved or used as per your preferences.

 Top Tips for Managing Living Costs